An explanation of Mondrian's oeuvre by Michael Sciam

 cm.
 35 x 38

-Open up the square to the dynamic continuity of the lines; compenetrate finite space (the closed square) with infinite space (virtually expressed by the lines).
+Fig. 1, 2, 3 show a tendency to open up the square to the dynamic continuity of the lines; compenetrate finite space (the square field) with the virtually infinite space evoked by the lines, that is to say, open up unity to multiplicity.

-This tendency to open up and expand the square beyond the boundary of the canvas is developed in new lozenge compositions Fig. 4 and Fig. 5:
+The tendency to open up and expand the square beyond the finite boundary of the canvas is developed in new lozenge compositions as well:

 Tableau N. 1 – Lozenge with Three Lines and Blue, Gray and Yellow